FrendsPlatform/Frends.Json/README.md

 You can install the task via FRENDS UI Task view, by searching for packages.
 You can also download the latest NuGet package from https://www.myget.org/feed/frends/package/nuget/Frends.Json and import it manually via the Task view.

 ## Building
+Requirements

+`NET Core SDK 2.1 or later`

 Clone a copy of the repo

 `git clone https://github.com/FrendsPlatform/Frends.Json.git`

-Restore dependencies

-`nuget restore frends.json`

-Rebuild the project
+Build the solution

+`dotnet build`

-Run Tests with nunit3.
+Run Tests with xUnit.
 Tests can be found under

-`Frends.Json.Tests\bin\Release\Frends.Json.Tests.dll`
+`Frends.Json.Test\bin\Release\netcoreapp2.1\Frends.Json.Test.dll`

 Create a nuget package

-`nuget pack nuspec/Frends.Json.nuspec`
+`dotnet pack Frends.Json`

 ## Contributing
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.